MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

     In the cmdlet response, note the **ContentID** returned.
 You'll use this ContentID to return tracking information.

     > [!TIP]
     > Only documents that have been protected and registered for tracking have a ContentID value.
-If your document has no ContentID, open it for the AIP unified labeling client to register the file.
+If your document has no ContentID, open it to register the file.

 1. Run the following command to view tracking data for the selected file: